Four-in-hand knot

 The four-in-hand knot is a method of tying a necktie.
-It is also known as a simple knot or schoolboy knot, due to its simplicity and style.
+Also sometimes known (in UK) as a Bucket Knot, due to the shape of the finished knot.
 Some reports state that carriage drivers tied their reins with a four-in-hand knot, while others claim that the carriage drivers wore their scarves in the manner of a four-in-hand, but the most likely etymology is that members of the Four-in-Hand Club in London began to wear the neckwear, making it fashionable.
 The knot produced by this method is on the narrow side, notably asymmetric.
 For United States Army uniforms, and United States Navy uniforms that include a necktie, the four-in-hand knot is one of three prescribed options for tying the necktie, the other two being the half-Windsor and Windsor.

 Tying

 The four-in-hand knot is tied by placing the tie around the neck and crossing the broad end of the tie in front of the narrow end.
 The broad end is folded behind the narrow end and brought forward on the opposite side, passed across the front horizontally, folded behind the narrow end again, brought over the top of the knot from behind, tucked behind the horizontal pass, and the knot pulled snug.
 The knot is slid up the narrow end of the tie until snug against the collar.